mynaparrot/plugNmeet-docs/docs/developer-guide/mobile-app-integration.md

 In this model, your native application handles media publishing, such as microphone, camera, and screen sharing.
 The plugNmeet web client runs inside a WebView and provides the meeting interface, including participant lists, chat, whiteboard, moderation controls, and media subscription.

+## See it in Action: Demo Applications

+Before diving into the technical details, you can see this hybrid integration in action.
+We provide open-source demo applications that showcase the complete pattern described in this guide.
+Exploring them is a great way to understand the final result.

+This pattern—hosting the web client in a WebView and publishing media (mic, webcam, and screen share) natively—is necessary because most mobile browsers do not support screen sharing directly.
+By using a native bridge, you gain full control over device hardware.

+Check the demo apps in our [plugNmeet mobile app repository](https://github.com/mynaparrot/plugnmeet-mobile-app) to understand the pattern.

 ## Who This Guide Is For

 This guide is for developers and teams who want to: